Walter Quarry Wood: Surgical career

 He was house surgeon at the RIE to Professor Francis Caird, the Regius professor of clinical surgery.
 In 1914 he became a Fellow of the Royal College of Surgeons of Edinburgh.
 During the First World War he served as an officer in the Royal Army Medical Corps (RAMC).
 In 1916 he graduated Doctor of Medicine (MD) and was awarded a gold medal for his thesis.
 He qualified Master of Surgery (Ch.M.) in 1922, again receiving a gold medal for the thesis.
 After the war he was appointed assistant surgeon to the Royal Infirmary of Edinburgh and served on the staff of the hospital for 42 years, becoming surgeon in charge of wards in 1939.
 For some years he was also assistant surgeon to Chalmers Hospital, Edinburgh and was consultant surgeon to the Scottish Border hospitals.
 In addition to surgical teaching he continued to teach anatomy in the university department and carried out research into the embryology of the endocrine glands.
 In 1947, he was elected to the Aesculapian Club of Edinburgh.
 He was elected president of the Royal College of Surgeons of Edinburgh in 1949 and president of the Edinburgh Medico-Chirurgical Society in 1955.
+He was also elected a member of the Harveian Society of Edinburgh.